maidsafe/rfcs/proposed/0013-immutable-data-naming/0013-immutable-data-naming.md

 ## Overview

-The name of a ImmutableData chunk (`im`) will be based on its type:

-Normal: `normal_name` = hash(`im.content`), handled by DataManagers(`normal_name`), 2 copies on the PmidNodes picked up by that group (one copy on each node)

-Backup: `backup_name` = hash(`normal_name`), handled by DataManagers(`backup_name`), 2 copies on the PmidNodes picked up by that group (one copy on each node)

-Sacrificial: `sacrificial_name` = hash(`backup_name`), handled by DataManagers(`sacrificial_name`), 2 copies on the PmidNodes picked up by that group (one copy on each node)

-For each type, the management of the chunk will be done by the ImmutableDataManagers closest to the chunk's name, and a copy will be stored on two PmidNodes within that close group.
+For each type (Normal, Backup and Sacrificial) of a given chunk, the management will be done by the ImmutableDataManagers closest to the chunk's name, and a copy will be stored on two PmidNodes within that close group.

-The Normal DMs (DataManagers comprising closest group to `normal_name`), forward client Put/Get requests to the Backup and Sacrificial DMs.
+The Normal DMs (DataManagers comprising closest group to the Normal name), forward client Put/Get requests to the Backup and Sacrificial DMs.
 This minimises client exposure to the network data types and their management.

 ## Implementation Details